 - In a small bowl, mix the kosher salt, black pepper, paprika, and garlic powder.
 Rub the mixture on both sides of the chops.

 - When your oven has reached 400℉, sear the chops: Heat a large, oven-safe, heavy-bottomed skillet (such as a cast-iron skillet) over high heat for about 3 minutes.
 Spray it with cooking spray.
-Add the pork chops.
-Sear the chops for 2 minutes per side, without moving them, until well browned.
+Add the chops and sear them for 2 minutes per side, without moving them, until well browned.
 If the skillet becomes too hot, lower the heat to medium-high.

 - You can also sear the fat strip briefly - for about 30 seconds - although that's not mandatory.